New Brunswick Route 2

 Route 2 is a major provincial highway in the Canadian province of New Brunswick, carrying the main route of the Trans-Canada Highway in the province.
-The highway connects with Autoroute 85 at the border with Quebec, Highway 104 at the border with Nova Scotia, as well as with traffic from Interstate 95 in the U.S. state of Maine via the short Route 95 connector.
-A core route in the National Highway System, Route 2 is a four-lane freeway in its entirety, and directly serves the cities of Edmundston, Fredericton, and Moncton.
+The highway connects with Autoroute 85 at the Quebec–New Brunswick border near Edmundston, Highway 104 at the border with Nova Scotia, as well as with traffic from Interstate 95 in the U.S. state of Maine via the short Route 95 connector.
+A core route in the National Highway System, Route 2 is a four-lane divided highway along its entire length, and passes by the cities of Edmundston, Fredericton, and Moncton.

-A 20-year project to replace the original 1960s-era two-lane Trans-Canada Highway with a four-lane freeway was completed on November 1, 2007.
-The final upgrade to Route 2 and Route 95 extended the continuous freeway network of North America east to New Glasgow, Nova Scotia.
-Once Autoroute 85 in Quebec is completed, Route 2 will also connect with the freeway networks of Central Canada without passing through the United States.
+A 20-year project to replace the original 1960s-era two-lane sections of the Trans-Canada Highway with a four-lane divided highway was officially completed on November 1, 2007.
+The final upgrade to Route 2 and Route 95 extended the four-lane Trans-Canada Highway eastward into Nova Scotia.
+The four-lane divided Highway 104 extends through the Lower South River area, while further twinning of Highway 104 has continued as separate projects.
+Once the final phase of Autoroute 85 in Quebec is completed, Route 2 will connect with the freeway network of Central Canada without passing through the United States.

 Route description

 Route 2 outside Moncton, New Brunswick.
 Note the wide median.

-As a provincial portion of the Trans-Canada, the highway's western terminus is at the interprovincial boundary with Quebec 15 km north of Edmundston.
+As a provincial portion of the Trans-Canada, the highway's western terminus is at the interprovincial boundary with Quebec (continuing from Quebec Autoroute 85) 15 km northwest of Edmundston.
 It follows the lower section of the Madawaska River valley and enters the Saint John River valley where it passes north of Edmundston, running several kilometres inland from the east bank of the Saint John River, crossing the Rivière Verte as it continues past Saint-Léonard.

 At Grand Falls, the highway crosses to the west bank of the river and passes by Perth-Andover, Florenceville, and Hartland.
-At Woodstock the Saint John River turns east and the highway continues to parallel the river on a ridge several kilometres inland along the western bank.
-It passes south of Fredericton and Oromocto before crossing the northeastern edge of CFB Gagetown.
+At Woodstock, the Saint John River turns east and the highway continues to parallel the river on a ridge several kilometres inland along the western bank.
+It passes south of New Brunswick's capital, Fredericton, and Oromocto before crossing the northeastern edge of CFB Gagetown.

 The Saint John River turns south near Jemseg where the highway crosses the river on the Saint John River High Level Crossing and continues east over the Jemseg River using the Jemseg River Bridge.

 The highway leaves the river valleys as it continues east across the rolling hills south of Grand Lake and passes by Havelock, River Glade and Salisbury.

-The highway passes north and east of Moncton and Dieppe before turning south and passing by Memramcook, Sackville, and Aulac before reaching the eastern terminus at the interprovincial boundary with Nova Scotia at the Missaguash River.
+The highway passes north and east of the province's largest city, Moncton, and Dieppe before turning south and passing by Memramcook, Sackville, and Aulac before reaching the eastern terminus of the provincial designation at the boundary with Nova Scotia at the Missaguash River, with the Trans-Canada continuing as Nova Scotia Highway 104.